peytonr110105/crusadersofsilgrund/README.md

 # Crusaders of Silgrund

-MMORPG Conversion for Vanilla Minecraft 1.12.2 clients.
+MMORPG Conversion for Vanilla Minecraft 1.18.2 clients.

 To Use:
-Insert files into a PaperSpigot 1.12.2 server.
+Insert files into a PaperSpigot or Pufferfish 1.18.2 server.

 Dependendencies:
-- PaperSpigot
+- PaperSpigot / eqivelant
 - Essentials
 - Skript
 - TusKe
 - SkQuery
 - QuarSk
 - Skellett
+- SkBee
+- SkRayFall
+- SkQuery
 - ChestRestock
 - GiantCaves
 - OpenTerrainGenerator